umamaheshmadala/sync_warp/docs/stories/STORY_8.3.2_Video_Upload_Handling.md

 ## 🎯 **Story Goal**

-Implement **video upload** to enable users to share short video clips in messages.
+Implement **video upload** to enable users to share short video clips in messages **on web browsers, iOS, and Android native apps**.
 Videos are uploaded to Supabase Storage with progress tracking, size validation (max 25MB), and automatic thumbnail extraction for previews.

+**Platform Support:**
+- ✅ **Web**: Browser file picker for video files
+- ✅ **iOS**: Capacitor Camera plugin (record video or select from library)
+- ✅ **Android**: Capacitor Camera plugin (record video or select from library)

 ---

 ## 📖 **User Stories**

 ### As a user, I want to:
-1. Select and upload video files from my device
+1. **Web**: Select video files from file picker
+2. **iOS/Android**: Record video with camera OR select from video library
-2. See upload progress while video is being sent
+3. See upload progress while video is being sent
-3. Be notified if video exceeds size limit (25MB)
+4. Be notified if video exceeds size limit (25MB)
-4. Have a thumbnail preview generated for the video
+5. Have a thumbnail preview generated for the video
-5. See the video player in the conversation
+6. See the video player in the conversation

 ### Acceptance Criteria:
-- ✅ Supports MP4, MOV, WebM formats
+- ✅ **Web**: Supports MP4, MOV, WebM formats
+- ✅ **iOS**: Supports MOV (native), MP4
+- ✅ **Android**: Supports MP4 (native), WebM
+- ✅ **iOS/Android**: Native camera video recording permissions
-- ✅ Max file size: 25MB
+- ✅ Max file size: 25MB (all platforms)
-- ✅ Upload progress shows percentage
+- ✅ Upload progress shows percentage (all platforms)
-- ✅ Video upload completes in < 10s for 25MB file
+- ✅ Video upload completes in < 10s for 25MB file (all platforms)
-- ✅ Thumbnail generated from first frame
+- ✅ Thumbnail generated from first frame (all platforms)
-- ✅ Upload cancellation supported
+- ✅ Upload cancellation supported (all platforms)

 ---